Icon of a document with a circular chart and three lines of text.

 Content Collection

-• Directing content creation: crafted questions to guide writing, photo, and data curation.
+• Directing content creation: crafted questions to guide writing, photo submissions, and data curation.

-• Managing deadlines and coordination: kept contributors on track for timely, quality submissions.
+• Managing deadlines and coordination: kept contributors on track for timely, high-quality submissions.

 Screenshot of a Google Drive folder titled "Year-in-Review Assets" showing a list of files.